MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/trim-versions.md

 ---

-# Trim existing versions from site, library, or OneDrive(Preview)
+# Trim existing versions from site, library, or OneDrive

 > [!CAUTION]
 > Versions deleted using trimming jobs are permanently deleted.
 This deletion workflow bypasses the normal recycle bin retention and deleted versions cannot be recovered.